Skip to content

 Log your demo notes in your CRM straight away.
 Make them as detailed as you can - every piece of information could be useful in the future.

-You must also follow through on anything you agreed with your prospect.
-If you agree to send them an invite, do it straight away.
+You must also follow through on anything you agree to with your prospect.
+If you agree to send them an invite, do it immediately.
 That’s how you turn prospects into clients.

 Then you can do some high-fiving!